NikkelM/Random-YouTube-Video/README.md

 #### Firefox for Android

+*The Firefox for Android version of this extension is still under development.
+The extension as a whole or parts of it may not function as expected.*

 - Make sure to have an Android device or Emulator set up for developer mode and running (follow [these instructions](https://extensionworkshop.com/documentation/develop/developing-extensions-for-firefox-for-android/#install-and-run-your-extension-in-firefox-for-android) to learn how to do so).
 - Run `adb devices` to get the device ID of your device or emulator.
 - Exchange the device ID in the `dev:android` script in `package.json` with the ID you just got.
 The default is `emulator-5554`.